Baiae: Archaeology

 A cache of plaster casts of Hellenistic sculptures was discovered in the cellar of the Baths of Sosandra at Baiae; they are now displayed at the town's archaeological museum.
 The collection includes parts of several famous sculptures, including Athens's Harmodius and Aristogeiton and the Athena of Velletri.
 It suggests that the area had a workshop mass-producing marble or bronze copies of Greek art for the Italian market.

+In April 2023 the sunken remains of an ancient Roman villa including marble tiled flooring, numerous marble columns and an ornate mosaic were discovered by underwater archaeologists from the Campi Flegrei Archaeological Park.
+The mosaic included crossing braids and hexagons with concave sides.